What Is TURF Analysis and How To Use It in Your Customer Research

 - Examples of TURF analysis in market research

 - How can quantilope help me with TURF?

 What is TURF Analysis?

-Choice can be good when it comes to products, services, or the way you market your offer - but it doesn't follow that a wider choice will appeal to a wider range of consumers, nor that it will result in more profit for your business.
+While choice can be good for customers - it doesn't follow that a wider choice will always appeal to a wider range of consumers, nor that it will result in more profit for your business.
 What matters is the nature of that choice in relation to the preferences of your audience.